A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Approaches for particle-field interactions

 Before we discuss the relation between momentum and energy dissipation within a Langevin equation, we have to define them for a field $\phi$.
 For a general Klein-Gordon equation,

-the following conserved quantities can be defined \cite{Yang06numericalstudies, christianto2007numerical}:
+the following conserved quantities can be defined \cite{Yang06numericalstudies,whitham2011linear}:

-where $E$ denotes the total field energy and $P$ is the total momentum.
-For any positive-definite potential $U$, the following relation holds
+where $E$ denotes the total field energy, and $P$ is the total momentum.
+For any positive-definite potential $U$, the relation

+holds.
 The dissipative part of the Langevin equation for the field $\gamma \partial_t \phi$ damps both the energy (\ref{theory:fieldParticle:fieldEnergy}) and the momentum (\ref{theory:fieldParticle:fieldMomentum}).
 For a potential-free wave equation with damping,

-the ratio of $P(t)/E(t)$ is non-linear in time (see Fig.\ \ref{fig:nonlinearDissipation}), because both quantities are non-linear operators while $\dot \phi$ is linear.
-This results in different damping rates for $E$ and $P$.
-This behavior complicates any attempt to couple particles and fields through inelastic interactions within an effective model.
+the ratio of $P(t)/E(t)$ is non-linear in time because both quantities are non-linear operators while $\dot \phi$ is linear.
+This results in different damping rates for $E$ and $P$ and complicates any attempt to couple particles and fields through inelastic interactions within an effective model.